pnp/teams-dev-samples/samples/virtual-events-meeting-extensibility/README.md

 2. Click "Add a scope"
 	* access_as_user as the Scope name.
 	* Set Who can consent? to Admins and users.
 	* Fill in the fields for configuring the admin and user consent prompts with values that are appropriate for the access_as_user scope.
-Suggestions:
+		* Suggestions:
-		Admin consent title: Teams can access the user’s profile Admin consent description: Allows Teams to call the app’s web APIs as the current user.
+			* Admin consent title: Teams can access the user’s profile.
+			* Admin consent description: Allows Teams to call the app’s web APIs as the current user.
-		User consent title: Teams can access your user profile and make requests on your behalf
+			* User consent title: Teams can access your user profile and make requests on your behalf.
 			* User consent description: Enable Teams to call this app’s APIs with the same rights that you have
 	* Ensure that State is set to Enabled.
 	* Select Add scope (Note: The domain part of the Scope name displayed just below the text field should automatically match the Application ID URI set in the previous step, with /access_as_user appended to the end).
 3. Authorize client applications.